netscaler/netscaler-helm-charts/citrix-adc-istio-egress-gateway/README.md

 - Ensure that **Istio version 1.8 onwards**  is installed
 - Ensure that Helm with version 3.x is installed.
 Follow this [step](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
-- Ensure that your cluster Kubernetes version should be in range 1.16 to 1.21 and the `admissionregistration.k8s.io/v1`, `admissionregistration.k8s.io/v1beta1` API is enabled
+- Ensure that your cluster Kubernetes version should be 1.16 onwards and the `admissionregistration.k8s.io/v1`, `admissionregistration.k8s.io/v1beta1` API is enabled

   You can verify the API by using the following command: